cityofcapetown/ds_code_challenge/README.md

 ### 6. Data Visualisation Task (if applying for a Data Visualisation Engineering Position)

-Complete **TASK 2 - Initial Data Transformation** and use the constructed dataset and open source web technologies, to develop a data visualisation / dashboard that help to answer the question:
+Using the [`sr_hex.csv.gz`](https://cct-ds-code-challenge-input-data.s3.af-south-1.amazonaws.com/sr_hex.csv.gz) dataset and open source web technologies, develop a data visualisation / dashboard that help to answer the question:

 *"In which suburbs should the Water and Sanitation directorate concentrate their infrastructure improvement efforts?".*